instrumenta/kubeval/docs/index.md

 Flags:
-  -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin") -h, --help                        help for kubeval -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master")
+  -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin") -h, --help                        help for kubeval
-      --openshift                   Use OpenShift schemas instead of upstream Kubernetes --schema-location string      Base URL used to download schemas.
+      --ignore-missing-schemas      Skip validation for resource definitions without a schema -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes --schema-location string      Base URL used to download schemas.
 Can also be specified with the environment variable KUBEVAL_SCHEMA_LOCATION (default "https://raw.githubusercontent.com/garethr")